deddiebo/distributions/README.md

 1. Plots of examples
 2. Histogram plot of n iterations of an example
 3. Probability Mass Function plot of an example
-4. Cumulative Density Function plot of an example
+4. Cumulative Distribution Function plot of an example
 5. Percent Point Function plot of an example